sphinx-doc/sphinx/Doc-26/c-api/init.rst

       single: main()
       single: Py_GetPath()

    This function should be called before :cfunc:`Py_Initialize` is called for the first time, if it is called at all.
 It tells the interpreter the value of the ``argv[0]`` argument to the :cfunc:`main` function of the program.
-This is used by :cfunc:`Py_GetPath` and some other functions below to find the Python run- time libraries relative to the interpreter executable.
+   This is used by :cfunc:`Py_GetPath` and some other functions below to find the Python run-time libraries relative to the interpreter executable.
 The default value is ``'python'``.
 The argument should point to a zero-terminated character string in static storage whose contents will not change for the duration of the program's execution.
 No code in the Python interpreter will change the contents of this storage.

 .. cfunction:: char* Py_GetProgramName()